chrisweb/nextjs_three-fiber_reproduction/README.md

 install the dependencies use: `npm i --force`

+> [!WARN]
-Then you need to you need to fix R3F **types** manually, as there the `/node_modules/@react-three/fiber/dist/declarations` directory missing in the latest **9.0.0-beta.1** release, you can solve it by installing the latest v8.x in a separate directory, and then copy the declarations directory over to your v9 directory
+> If you use r3f v9 **beta 1**, then you also need to fix the R3F **types** manually, as there the `/node_modules/@react-three/fiber/dist/declarations` directory missing in the latest **9.0.0-beta.1** release, you can solve it by installing the [9.0.0-beta.0](https://www.npmjs.com/package/@react-three/fiber/v/9.0.0-beta.0) in a separate directory, and then copy the declarations directory over to your v9 beta 1 directory

 then to start the next.js dev server use the following command: `npm run dev`